Example overview visualization of Dragon1 IT Architecture Principles.

 Everything in the IT environment has to be (made) compliant with the principles, or else the principles are not workable for your environment.

-If things cannot be made compliant to the principles, change your current state IT architecture principles so that actually they describe the current situation: what is implementen, complied to, etc....
-Any change to the IT environment then will be constrained by the approved IT Architecture Principles.
-This ensures that any change that is allowed will not cause other parts of IT to be impacted negatively.
+If things cannot be made compliant with the principles, change your current state IT architecture principles so that they describe the current situation: what is implemented, complied with, etc...
+The approved IT Architecture Principles will then constrain any change to the IT environment.
+This ensures that any change allowed will not cause other parts of IT to be impacted negatively.

 Current State and Future State Principles, linked to goals